CBPher24/Where_has_bigfoot_been/README.md

 Powered by a dataset with over 3,500 records, using a Mongo Database.

-Our chosen track: A Combination of Webscraping and Leaflet
+Our chosen track: combination of Webscraping and Leaflet

 A new JS library: